COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 When your medical needs can’t wait, Edward-Elmhurst Health has board-certified providers ready to treat your non-emergency urgencies.
 Find a Walk-In Clinic or Immediate Care Center near you.

-Our emergency departments in Naperville, Plainfield and Elmhurst provide specialized care for our youngest patients.
+Our Emergency Departments located in Elmhurst and Naperville, and a freestanding emergency center in Plainfield, provide specialized care for our youngest patients.
 Learn more about our pediatric emergency care.

 If you have reached this screen, your current device or browser is unable to access the full Edward-Elmhurst Health Web site.